LunetYifru/Concurrent-Learning-Framework-for-Safety-STL-and-RL-Policy/README.md

 pip install omnisafe
 ```

-then replace the `Omnisafe`, `Safety_gymnasium`, and `Gymnasium` packages installed by the modified versions provided in the folders given in this repository.
-These should be placed in the "Site-packages" of your Conda environment to ensure proper integration.
+then replace the `Omnisafe`, `Safety_gymnasium`, and `Gymnasium` packages installed by the modified versions provided in the zipped files given in this repository.
+The extracted files should be placed in the "Site-packages" of your Conda environment to ensure proper integration.

 ## Running the Project